zaraavoyan/csphw2/README.md

 Input:
 - All kinds of weather data (temperature, barometric pressure, sunrises, sunsets) -Choral Arrangements
+-Camera footage from a rooftop

 Process:
 -The AI, depending on the kind of data it receives, makes sounds that have been pre-recorded by a choir and Bjork herself.
-As it learns more and more, eventually
+As it learns more and more, eventually it starts separating between different events that happen in the video footage; such as birds migrating, etc and plays adjusted sounds depending on everything that it thinks happens
+-It doesn’t just find clouds, but denotes the density and type of cloud, whether cumulus or nimbus.
+And it won’t just find a bird, but will also distinguish an entire flock of birds (from Microsoft)